Clubbed Thumb: Oral History of Clubbed Thumb

 Clubbed Thumb's institutional and seasonal formation also developed ad hoc, ever-adapting to the artistic needs of the work at hand. ("We’re always rearranging our pile of nickels", Maria likes to joke.)
 This flexibility served: Summerworks swiftly established its reputation as a new-play series with an emphasis on formally innovative (even specifically difficult) structures and fully dimensional roles for actors of both genders.
 Meg and Maria quickly fell into co-directorial roles.

 In addition to the four founders, major contributions were made by Erich Strom (2000–2002) and Ian Helfer (2000–2003) to the board and creative team, as well as staff members from over the years: Michael Levinton (2004 - 2007; 2018–Present), Diana Konopka (2006 - 2011), Nora DeVeau-Rosen (2011 - 2014), Sarah McLellan (2014 - 2018) and Quinn Metal Corbin (2018–2020).

-As mentioned above, Meg and Maria shared responsibilities as co-directors from 1996 to 2009.
+Meg and Maria shared responsibilities as co-directors from 1996 to 2009.
 Meg decided to move on from her full-time duties with Clubbed Thumb in 2009 to fully commit to acting.
 Having paused his original professional trajectory for Clubbed Thumb, Jay relinquished his day-to-day involvement to return to the law in 2003.
 Joe (Arne) carried on in a part-time capacity until 2009, when he officially joined the board, eventually stepping off the board in 2018.
 Clubbed Thumb is currently run by Artistic Director Maria Striar and Producing Director Michael Bulger.
 Clubbed Thumb was the inaugural Resident Company at Playwrights Horizons beginning in 2014.

-Clubbed Thumb remains purposely, exuberantly in flux, continually searching for the present way to best serve the work and its broad and ever-growing family of artists.
+Clubbed Thumb remains purposely in flux, continually evolving to serve the work and its artists.